eric-d-culver/Fast-Notes/README.md

 ## Usage
 **notes.py**
 - python notes.py
 The main app.
 When run, will have a single card in a single flow.
-You can type whatever you like, then press Enter or Return to create a new card below that one.
+You can type whatever you like, then press Enter (Return) to create a new card below that one.
 Press the Right Arrow to create a new flow to the right of your current flow.

 <!-- Links -->
 [Python Installer]:https://www.python.org/downloads/windows/